Jqnxyz/graphsync/README.md

 [![Use this template](https://img.shields.io/badge/Use%20this%20template-2ea44f?style=for-the-badge&logo=github)](https://github.com/Jqnxyz/graphsync-template/generate)

 ## Usage
+This action is meant to run in a dedicated empty repository.
+You should create a private repository in order to hide the source of the generated commits, and enable displaying private repository commits on your contribution graph.

-After the action runs, fake commits will have been created, and the tracker file will be created but not committed.
+When the action runs, fake commits will have been created, and the tracker file will be created but not committed.
 Both are not pushed yet either.
 You **must** use another action to commit the changed tracker file, and push all changes to the repo.
 I recommend `stefanzweifel/git-auto-commit-action@v5`

 > [!IMPORTANT]